 Unwanted reeds are now reaching problematic levels in some areas of the lakes.
 As such the estate amenity sub-committee have reached out to GHD Consulting in the first instance to provide advice in relation to measures that can be taken to control these infestations of reeds, and other weeds that populate our lake boundaries.
 As with any major works a second vendor will be identified to quote on the required work.

 Concerns have been raised in relation to the lack of clear identification of the entry points into the Sands estate, this being particularly evident following the connection of St Georges Way and Lowtide Drive.
 The estate amenity sub-committee is investigating options to place signage at the entry points into the Sands Estate having regard for the other stakeholders which include the golf club, WCG and the Council.

 Finally there is a private sewer located adjacent to the Esplanade that services the houses along the Esplanade with the Sands. the sewer may not currently meet the requirements of Barwon Water who are the natural owners of the sewer, as they are of all the other sewers that service the Sands Estate.
-A project has been activated to understand the options available to WCG and OC1 to move, upgrade if necessary, the private sewer to an entity better placed to maintain such a facility on-going, namely Barwon Water.
+A project has been activated to understand the options available OC to move, upgrade if necessary, the private sewer to an entity better placed to maintain such a facility on-going, namely Barwon Water.